 The horrible chain of events started years ago by Grandma, including the brutal death of daughter Charlie, leaves the family grief-stricken and beyond help.
 Having a strong positive maternal bond in the family could have helped them all.
 But from there, it spirals downhill, deeply out of control.

 The first time I saw the film at The Overlook Film Festival, writer/director Ari Aster shared that “The film’s primary aim is to upset audiences at a very deep level.”
 That it does.

 6. XX (2017)

 Recommended by Tavera del Toro

-XX looks at a female perspective within the family, motherhood and the supernatural.
+XX looks at a female perspective from the lens of family, motherhood, and the supernatural.
 The film is not a perfect movie, but there are places that touched home and leave behind a great-lasting fear in your mind.